Wesreidau/MarchOfWrathDF/march of wrath/README.md

 Thanks to the tireless DF wiki contributors hauling modding tokens up from the fathomless depths.

+Special thanks to Putnam for Put-nam-up with me in the Discord, as well as Rumrusher, Kraken, and Alex.
+Testing and feedback by Brassy.
+Your enjoyment of the alpha made me keep going.

 Lucky delving in the RAWs to you all.